Hire Track Supplementary Reference

 3. Run every candidate through the seven-question interview.
 Score within five minutes of the call.
 Do not let good conversation scores override a failed Q7.

 4. Before you sign any SOW, read the milestone-acceptance clause word by word.
-If it says “upon deployment to staging,” strike it and replace it with the paragraph above.
+If it says “upon deployment to staging,” strike it and replace it with the redline paragraph.

 The From Idea to First Paying Customer course covers the full sequence from problem validation through your first paying customer.